Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Miami and its opponents have scored at least 47 points -- this matchup's over/under -- only twice this year.
+- Miami has combined with its opponents to put up more than 47 points only twice this year.

-- In 60% of Jacksonville's games this season (3/5), the teams combined to score more than Sunday's total of 47.
+- In 60% of Jacksonville's games this season (3/5), the teams combined to score more than Sunday's over/under of 47.

-- Sunday's total is 12.6 points higher than the combined 34.4 PPG average of the two teams.
+- Sunday's over/under is 12.6 points higher than the combined 34.4 PPG average of the two teams.

-- These two squads surrender a combined 61.2 points per game, 14.2 more than this contest's over/under.
+- This contest's total is 14.2 points fewer than the 61.2 these two squads combine to give up per game in 2020.

-- The Dolphins and their opponents score an average of 45.2 points per game, 1.8 fewer than Sunday's total.
+- The average total in Dolphins games this season is 45.2, 1.8 points fewer than Sunday's over/under of 47.

-- The 47.3 PPG average total in Jaguars games this season is 0.3 points more than this game's over/under.
+- In 2020, games involving the Jaguars have averaged a total of 47.3 points, 0.3 more than the set over/under in this contest.

 Dolphins stats and trends